anubhawswarup/optimalPricingServer/README_ANU.md

 5.  **Error Handling**: If the `RateApiClient` call fails, an error is logged, and no value is written to the cache.

-### Redis Key Logging

-For debugging and monitoring purposes, the service includes a method (`log_all_redis_keys`) that logs all keys currently stored in the Redis cache.
-This helps in understanding the cache's state at any given time.

 ## Design Decisions & Thought Process